Teapot-418/Teapot-418.github.io/_posts/2018-09-12-Hadoop-Part-1.md

 > Big data is a topic, many people talk about nowadays, one of the tools, which are used to handle big data, is Hadoop.

-## What can you expect from this tutorial?
+## What can you expect from this tutorial-series?

 A _quick and dirty_ introduction to Hadoop, with a lot of hands-on, without the need for a complete Hadoop-cluster setup.

+## What can you expect from this part of the tutorial?

+You will have an up and running Docker container with Hadoop and a first glance on Hadoop Overview page.
+Additionally you have four handy Docker commands in your reportoire.

 ## What is Hadoop?